CSS

 Style your xmcp tools with Tailwind CSS, CSS, or CSS Modules

-If you're using ChatGPT widgets or MCP Apps, xmcp provides your application multiple ways to use CSS:
+If you're using MCP Apps, xmcp provides your application multiple ways to use CSS:

 xmcp automatically detects and imports a globals.css file if it exists in globals.css, src/globals.css, or src/tools/globals.css (in priority order).
 You don't need to manually import it in every tool.